How to Clean and Treat Your New Tattoo

 Bepanthen is not recommended for tattoo aftercare.
 It is intended to treat nappy rashes on a baby's bottom.
 Incorrect use can cause your tattoo to develop a marbled effect.

 If after reading the above you still decide to use Bepanthen, ensure that it is applied extremely sparingly and thoroughly rubbed into the skin.

 Tip: Take your own aftercare lotion with you to your tattoo session.
-That way your tattoo will only be exposed to the one brand of creams and lotions.
+That way your tattoo will only be exposed to the one brand.